amandabee/workshops/2015/Ravitch/outline.md

 We're looking for Miami home prices, so just start typing "Miami Home" and you'll see the series: S&P/Case-Shiller FL-Miami Home Price Index© and export the data.

+To filter, put your cursor in cell A10 and then select "Filter"; use the "standard filter" for >= "1999-01-01" (Jeb's term: 1999-2007)

+Copy it over to Chartbuilder, name the columns "date" and anything you want.
+(Chartbuilder needs you to say it is a date, explicitly).

 ### 45 Min: Making an Index (Bui)
 Index Data -- pull time series data, index it w/in Fred, index it in Excel Register.
 Make sure users save data.
 Then give the option to go back and